top of page

 The Good Idea Trap™ Explained

-However, organizations have a much more difficult problem.
-There are usually many more good ideas than there are resources.
-The fundamental job of management is to allocate FINITE RESOURCES to the tasks, projects, etc. that further the goals and mission of the organization.
+For organizations, it’s far more complex.
+There are always more good ideas than there are resources.
+The central job of management is to allocate finite resources—money, time, people—to the projects that best advance the mission and goals of the organization.

 Recent Posts